youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.11.0**
+Now possible to filter even on campaign pages such as news and sale.

 **Version 1.10.0**
 Added a new possiblity for category to also include products of its children categories.
 Setting `alsoMatchChildrenCategories` to `true` enables that.